turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 This session will cover:

 * Understand the value and purpose of storytelling in both professional and personal relationship-building contexts
+* Identify and list professional accomplishments, strengths, and/or interests to share with others
 * Create your personal brand as a software developer
 * Tell your story effectively across multiple platforms